IRRIGATION FOR YOUR GARDENDiscover which irrigation system is best for watering your garden

 Pop-up underground systems that spray water are usually used as lawn irrigation systems or to broadcast water over a large area.
 They can be quite wasteful, using a large amount of water and allowing up to 50% of it to be evaporated on hot, windy days before it even reaches its destination.
 Another disadvantage is that by broadcasting the water from overhead, fungal diseases that thrive on wet foliage can be spread easily.
 One advantage, however, is that the amount of water and the area it is sprayed on can be adjusted and tailored to the size and shape of your lawn.
 Additionally, they are generally less expensive than other options.

 A system of tubing and nozzles (emitters) allowing you to pinpoint exactly where the water is going.
 Drip irrigation systems take some planning to install, but conserve water by putting it only where it needs to be and applying it at a rate slow enough that none is lost to runoff or evaporation.
 In areas where water is scarce or use is restricted, drip systems can make the best use of a garden’s water allowance.
 Another advantage is that foliage stays dry and fungal diseases aren’t as easily spread.
+This makes drip irrigation a good option for watering tomatoes and other vegetables.

 Similar to drip systems, although much less expensive.
 Soaker hoses release water directly into the soil, and the water conservation benefits are the same as with drip systems.
 There are various types of hoses made of plastic, rubber or canvas.
 Some are designed to permeate water through their entire surface and others have tiny holes.
 They can be moved throughout the garden and turned on and off manually, or left in place and hooked up to a timer-controlled valve.